ankraft/ACME-oneM2M-CSE/docs/Installation.md

 ### Python

 ACME requires **Python 3.10** or newer.
-Install it with your favorite package manager.
+Install it with your favorite package manager or as part of a virtual environment manager.

 You may consider to use a virtual environment manager like pyenv + virtualenv (see [this HowTo](https://github.com/ankraft/ACME-oneM2M-CSE/discussions/137) or [this tutorial](https://realpython.com/python-virtual-environments-a-primer/)).